jphilll/GrafanaAsusRouterMonitor/README.md

 6. Log is redirected to `/var/log/asusMonitor.log`.

 ### The `DATABASE` part, how to store the data
-Using MySQL Docker to store data.
+Using MySQL to store data.
 Percisely, I use MySQL docker for convenience.

 1. Install Docker.
 2. Modify the mysql part of `docker-compose.yaml` to meet your demand.